MUSC Bulletin | College of Nursing

 Withdrawal from the Program

-When withdrawing from the program, the student notifies his/her faculty advisor and completes the “University Withdrawal/Leave of Absence” form and a “Request for Course Add and/or Drop” form (both available from the Office of Student Services, room 216).
+When withdrawing from the program, the student notifies his/her faculty advisor and completes the “University Withdrawal/Leave of Absence” form and a “Request for Course Add and/or Drop” form (both available from the Office of Student Services).
 These completed forms are then forwarded to the Associate Dean for Academics and Evaluation for final approval and then placed in the student's academic record.